 2. Share but don't impose your feelings.

 The events, and the emotions of that day, are still painful to many of us, but you want kids to know they don't have to feel the same way.
-Ten years is a long time, especially in the life and mind of a child, and unless they lost people close to them in the attacks, the memories may not be potent.
+Thirteen years is a long time, especially in the life and mind of a child, and unless they lost people close to them in the attacks, the memories may not be potent.
 It's helpful to them if they don't feel you depend on them to perform in a prescribed way.

 3. Be age appropriate.

 If a child is too young to remember 9/11, consider her age in deciding whether this is a good time for her to learn about it, or learn more about it.
 Don't force the issue.
 But if you see the time is right, you may want to use the event to invite questions, to take an inventory of what she knows and thinks she knows, and provide more details.

 Children as young as first grade are learning about 9/11 in school, as an important part of our history.
 But there's no reason to volunteer disturbing or frightening details unless a child has heard them and needs a reality check from you.
 If he does want to talk about things that are deeply upsetting to you, try to do so calmly, without telegraphing your feelings.